MultiTonic/thinking-dataset/docs/07_FAQ.md

 ### Usage

-**Q: How do I run the application?**
+**Q: How do I interact with the inference adapters?**
-- A: Once the project is set up, you can run the application using the command `thinking-dataset` in your terminal or command prompt.
+- A: You can register an adapter to use a specific inference endpoint (e.g., Hugging Face, Ollama) and make predictions using registered adapters.
+Detailed instructions are provided in the [USAGE.md](USAGE.md) file.

-**Q: How do I initialize the SQLite database?**
+**Q: How do I generate case studies from the data?**
-- A: Run the script `python scripts/init_db.py` to initialize the SQLite database and create the necessary tables.
+- A: Follow the steps to generate seeds, create cables, and generate case studies using the provided CLI commands.
+Detailed instructions are provided in the [USAGE.md](USAGE.md) file.

 ### Troubleshooting